AsociatiaITsUs/SmartHome/README.md

 # smartThermostat
-develpoing from scrach a smart thermostat system in order to reduce the heating costs and improve the quality of life during the cold season
+This project is intended for the development a smart thermostat system that will reduce the heating costs and improve the quality of life during the cold season.
+To be continued with a more detailed description